natsoman/playground/README.md

 #### Enable SSL
 Add ```server.key``` and ```server.cert``` under **apache/ssl** and
+then uncomment:
-then uncomment lines 8 and 9 at apache/Dockerfile
+- lines 8 and 9 at apache/Dockerfile
+- lines 38,39 and 40 at apache/httpd-vhosts.conf

 <br/>